The most adorable classic vintage underwear online. Free Shipping on all UK orders.

-Stocking sizes are crucially important.
-It is far too easy to buy pin up 50s nylons only to find you have bought the wrong size.
+Nylon stocking sizes are crucially important.
+It is far too easy to buy pin up 1950s fashion nylons only to find you have bought the wrong size.
 Making all the right choices before you purchase will ensure you are not disappointed afterwards.
 The first thing you really need to know is that stocking nylon is not the same as the nylon you would find on other garments, like panties or a slip.
 Stocking nylon is 100% pure nylon in true vintage stockings and has no stretch properties whatsoever and, as such, can be quite uncomfortable if you get the size wrong.

-If you are intending to buy authentic vintage nylon stockings it is important to know more about the term 'Fully Fashioned' (FF) and what it really means.
+If you are intending to buy authentic vintage nylon stockings it is important to know more about the term 'Fully Fashioned' (FF) and what that actually means.
 Here are some fully fashioned facts:

 "And, finally, a reminder to all leg men of what a playful breeze used to do.
 Why was it so exciting to see a stocking top in every day wear?
 Simply because it wasn't meant to be seen".
 David Bigwood 'A Brief History of Stockings', 2019.

 Everything you will ever need to know about buying luxury vintage hosiery online - our Nylon Stocking Information Page...

 Your stockings should feel taught but not tight.
 It's a fine balance, but if you pay attention to getting the leg length right then you can wear your stockings comfortably.
 If they feel loose on you then your legs are too short for the stockings you have bought, or maybe you just need to tighten your suspender belt straps a bit more.

 When you first take a pure nylon fully fashioned stocking out from its packaging it will seem to be very very long, but the natural shape and volume of your legs will fit nicely into the contoured shape of the nylons.
 This is why you should always match up your stocking length to your own leg length.
 See the nylon stockings size chart below for more guidance.